umeshbsa/android-setup-jenkins-firebase/README.md

 ```
 **Step 2: Setup Jenkins Profile**
 * Go to browser and open `localhost:8080`.
 Jenkins open login form with this
 `/var/lib/jenkins/secrets/initialAdminPassword.
-Please open terminal and type this on terminal
+Please open terminal and type this on terminal`
 ```java
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```
 and pressed enter.
 Terminal show password please copy terminal password and paste jenkins form and click setup.

-* Now after that Jenkins setup all plugin which have required.
-So please wait some time and after completed jenkins plugins setup go to next.
+* Now after that, Jenkins setup all plugin which have required.
+So please wait some time and after completed jenkins plugins  go to next.
 * Now jenkins open form page.
-Plase fill all field like `username`, `password`, and `email` ext.
+Please fill all field like `username`, `password`, and `email` ext.
 After that Jenkins open Home page where you have create job

 **Step 3: Setup Jenkins Configure System**
 * Go to `manage Jenkins` from jenkins home page.
 Your URL is `http://localhost:8080/manage`.